mwendemichelle4-dev/Credit-Card-Fraud-Detection-Analysis/README.md

 **Implications**

 By deploying this model at the $0.35$ threshold, the bank can expect to capture 11% more fraud than a standard $0.50$ threshold.
 The operational team will find that ~8 out of 10 alerts they investigate are genuine fraud, representing a massive increase in labor efficiency.
+# RECOMMENDATIONS
+* **Deploy a Tiered Response System:** Use the 0.35 threshold to trigger real-time MFA for suspicious cases and a 0.75 threshold to auto-block high-confidence fraud.

+* **Monitor Top Fraud Signals:** Track features V14, V10, and V4 for "data drift" to detect changes in criminal behavior as they happen.

+* **Establish a Feedback Loop:** Automatically feed verified fraud outcomes back into the training pipeline to keep the model updated.

+* **Schedule Monthly Retraining**: Update the model every 30 days using SMOTE on the latest data to ensure it remains resilient against evolving tactics.
 # CONCLUSION
 This project demonstrates that in highly imbalanced environments like fraud detection, Accuracy is a vanity metric.
 By shifting the focus to PR-AUC and optimizing the F2-Score, we created a model that is mathematically tuned to the bank's actual risk appetite.
 The final Random Forest model provides a robust defense that catches nearly 90% of fraudulent activity while ensuring that the vast majority of legitimate customers never experience a false decline.

+# FOR MORE INFORMATION
+contact me at mwendemichelle4@gmail.com